John Wood Group (OTCMKTS:WDGJF) Trading 4.5% Higher

-John Wood Group PLC (OTCMKTS:WDGJF – Get Rating) shares traded up 4.5% during mid-day trading on Wednesday .
+John Wood Group PLC (OTCMKTS:WDGJF – Get Rating)’s share price traded up 4.5% during trading on Wednesday .
 The company traded as high as $1.92 and last traded at $1.92.
-7,683 shares traded hands during trading, an increase of 27% from the average session volume of 6,047 shares.
+7,683 shares were traded during trading, an increase of 27% from the average session volume of 6,047 shares.
 The stock had previously closed at $1.84.

-A number of equities analysts have issued reports on the stock.
-Barclays upgraded shares of John Wood Group from an “equal weight” rating to an “overweight” rating in a research report on Monday, June 6th.
-JPMorgan Chase & Co. lifted their target price on shares of John Wood Group from GBX 285 ($3.44) to GBX 306 ($3.70) in a research report on Monday, May 23rd.
-Finally, Berenberg Bank cut their target price on shares of John Wood Group from GBX 300 ($3.62) to GBX 270 ($3.26) in a research report on Wednesday, June 15th.
-Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average target price of $302.00.
+A number of equities analysts have recently commented on the company.
+Barclays raised John Wood Group from an “equal weight” rating to an “overweight” rating in a report on Monday, June 6th.
+JPMorgan Chase & Co. boosted their price objective on John Wood Group from GBX 285 ($3.44) to GBX 306 ($3.70) in a research report on Monday, May 23rd.
+Finally, Berenberg Bank reduced their price objective on John Wood Group from GBX 300 ($3.62) to GBX 270 ($3.26) in a research report on Wednesday, June 15th.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average target price of $302.00.

 John Wood Group PLC, together with its subsidiaries, provides consulting, project management, and engineering solutions to energy and built environment worldwide.
 It operates through four segments: Projects, Operations, Consulting, and Investment.
 The company offers engineering solutions, including decarbonization and optimization in energy and industry; and renewable energy, future fuels, and low carbon solutions.